sathishbabuc/word-counter/README.md

 In-memory HSQL Database is used to store the file status summary.
 All details will be lost once application is restarted.

-# Configuration:
+# Configuration
 Tool specific default configurations are defined in the src/main/resources/application.properties with comments.

 Tool uses Log4j as the logging framework and it produces .log and .perf files by default as defined in src/main/resources/log4j2.xml.

-# Build and run the application locally,
+# Build and run the application locally

 As a pre-requisite, install and configure Maven if not present already.